marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Putting everything together in a single JS file, making it work on all browsers, reducing clutter and last minute code optimizations

 9. [**Conclusions**](#9-conclusions):
 The result: pros and cons.
-When (not) to use WASM, best practices, thoughts on the future.
+When (not) to use Wasm, best practices, thoughts on the future.

 10. [**Afterthoughts and the future**](#10-afterthoughts-and-the-future-of-webassembly):
-Compiling for the web, server microservices using WASM, freedom of choice of programming language, and how it will really change the landscape of technology, the fabric of our world, and might be the ultimate answer of life, the universe, and everything.
+Compiling for the web, server microservices using Wasm, freedom of choice of programming language, and how it will really change the landscape of technology, the fabric of our world, and might be the ultimate answer of life, the universe, and everything.